Frequently Asked Questions

 14) How are prevailing wages set?

-The Labor Standards Bureau, Wage & Hour Unit of the Department of Labor and Industry conducts surveys to establish the prevailing wage rates for construction and nonconstruction services.
-If you have any questions specifically about the wage rates in their publication, please contact the Labor Standards Bureau, Wage & Hour Unit at (406) 444-5600.
+The Compliance and Investigations Bureau of the Department of Labor and Industry conducts surveys to establish the prevailing wage rates for construction and nonconstruction services.
+If you have any questions specifically about the wage rates in their publication, please contact the Compliance and Investigations Bureau at (406) 444-6543.

 15) When are prevailing wage rates established?